colebrookson/marine-pop-ecol/assignments/paper-discussions.md

     (1) The questions posed by the instructors

-    (2) How/did the question posed change how the class viewed the paper?
+    (2) How/did the question posed change how the class viewed the paper

-    (3) What connections can be made between the questions and the concrete components of the paper (i.e. the authors' hypotheses, methods, discussion points etc)
+    (3) What connections can be made between the questions and the concrete components of the paper (i.e. the authors' hypotheses, methods, discussion points etc)?

-    (4) How your process of thinking about epistomology has changed, and if applicable, how your approach to interpreting scientific literature could improve.
+    (4) How your process of thinking about epistomology has changed, and if applicable, how your approach to interpreting scientific literature could improve

-    (5) What you think this paper contributes to your overall understanding of how science happens and how it is subsequently disseminated
+    (5) What you think this paper contributes to your overall understanding of how science happens and how it is subsequently disseminated?

 *(See the course schedule for your group’s due date)*